Online Learning and Neuroscience

 What you can do as a leader?

-• Start reflecting on your own preferences in communication and how this impacts your team – self awareness
+- Start by reflecting on your own preferences in communication and how this impacts your team – self awareness

 Additional Resources